 Stationary monitoring scan results include the determination of the incipient flood point, operational surges in distillation towers, monitoring and calibration of level instruments and liquid entrainment studies.
 For some complicated applications, several stationary monitoring points on a tower are needed to observe the dynamic changes at different locations simultaneously.

 Baseline scans provide a valuable reference that can be used to identify and monitor operating performance in a column over time.
-A baseline scan establishes a reference point, a historical marker for column performance.
-The baseline scan should be performed when the column is clean, known to be in good mechanical shape, and operating with no known problems.
-A baseline scan of a distillation column eliminates uncertainty on future column scans, and enhances their accuracy and sensitivity allowing more subtle operational changes to be determined.
-Baseline scans can also be used to evaluate the effects of tower revamps, and to document the start-up of a tower.
+A baseline scan establishes a reference point; a historical marker for column performance.
+The baseline scan should be performed when the column is clean, known to be in good mechanical shape and operating with no known problems.
+A baseline scan of a distillation column eliminates uncertainty on future column scans and enhances their accuracy and sensitivity, allowing more subtle operational changes to be determined.
+Baseline scans can also be used to evaluate the effects of tower revamps, as well as to document the start-up of a tower.

 Scheduling a scan before a turnaround can provide valuable information to assist customers with managing turnaround costs and time.
 Results from a tower scan can prevent shutting down a column based upon the suspicion of tray or packing damage when the actual problem may be process related.
-Process systems with a history of fouling or tray damage benefit from pre-shutdown scans to verify the need to order tower internals and avoid tray manufacturers emergency charges or plan suitable wash chemicals to effectively purge solids from a system.
+Process systems with a history of fouling or tray damage benefit from pre-shutdown scans to verify the need to order tower internals and avoid a tray manufacturer's emergency charges.
+Alternatively, suitable wash chemicals can be planned to effectively purge solids from a system.

-Tracerco offers the safest, highest quality, and most accurate process diagnostics® service available.
+Tracerco offers the safest, highest quality and most accurate process diagnostics® service available.
+The benefits include: